There was a problem loading the comments.

 Print

 Taking an almost fearless approach to day-trading the market, he believes he will achieve success by going where the market will take him using his interpretation of the order flow.
-Early in the session he may achieve moderate success, but then begins to suffer a few setbacks.
-A small series of losses occur and he is forced to become more analytical about his approach.
+Early in the session, he may achieve moderate success but then begins to suffer a few setbacks.
+A small series of losses occur, and he is forced to become more analytical about his approach.

 Besides the chart patterns and quality indicators generated, Autochartist also provides an analytical tool for traders that offers insight into the relative movements of the Forex, Futures, Index CFD, and Equities markets.